QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

     Main reference points for the substructure.
 The inertia reference point :code:`REF_COG_POS` and the hydrodynamic reference point :code:`REF_HYDRO_POS` are constrained to the transition piece point :code:`TP_INTERFACE_POS`.

 For each transition piece multiple reference position exist, which are rigidly constrained with the transition piece.
 These reference points can be used to assign lumped masses, lumped hydrodynamic forces (such as linear stiffness or damping) or lumped hydrodynamic added mass.
-The :code:`REF_HYDRO_POS_<X>` reference point also acts as the position at which the forces from *linear potential flow* data are applied to the substructure (see :ref:`Linear Potential Flow-Related Parameters`).
+The :code:`REF_HYDRO_POS_<X>` reference point also acts as the position at which the forces from *linear potential flow* data are applied to the substructure (see :ref:`Linear Potential Flow Modelling`).

 :code:`REF_COG_POS_<X>`
  defines the (x,y,z) position (in m) of a inertia point of the system (i.e. the center of gravity).
 It is in this position that the :code:`SUB_MASS` matrix is evaluated.
 This point is automatically constrained to the transition piece, defined by :code:`TP_INTERFACE_POS`.
 It has the following format: